evomimic/map-narratives/docs/drafts/overview.md

 - **Join the Commons**: Set up your Cell and start expressing your Life Code
 - **Offer a Dance**: Make a Promise and open a channel of value exchange
 - **Connect through Trust**: Form Agreements that build real-world coordination
-- **Grow Together**: Participate in Collective Cells and shape the MAP with others
+- **Grow Together**: Participate in Agent Spaces and shape the MAP with others

 > The MAP isn’t a platform you join — it’s a **living system** you help shape.